w4jbm/GW-R6501Q-SBC/README.md

 I did a quick rebuild of the ROM code to find some of the routines and will add more documentation later.
 This uses the ROM routine that sends a NULL terminated string to the console.
 It can be assembled with the online ASM80 dot COM assemlber for convience.

 ![Hello World](https://github.com/w4jbm/GW_R6501Q_SBC/raw/main/hw_25Oct2020.png)

+## Tiny BASIC

+I noticed the the ROMFS upgrade was available in early December 2020 and upgraded the system.
+I'm having a bit of trouble because by default there is a value OutPad that is set to $82.
+The sign bit indicates that with each CR/LF, OUTPAD should use $7F (rubout) as the pad character and send two of them (the value in the lower nibble).
+Running minicom under Linux, this causes a pair of stray spaces to appear.
+I'm going to see if I can locate and patch things.

+## Revision History
+10-29-2020: Original commit.
+12-12-2020: Upgrade to ROMFS.